Ki-Reply-GmbH/hackathon_docs_gen/Readme_template.txt

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://github.com/ddobric/htmdotnet/blob/master/LICENSE)

-## Real-life applications of the project
-Define the real life use cases about the project and for more info refer to the Documentation folder and if necesseary refer specific documents.

-_For more examples, please refer to the [Documentation](https://github.com/your_github/IIRA)_
+_For more examples, please refer to the [Documentation](https://github.com/your_github/IIRA)_ or any relevant documents like this.

 ## References
 Add specific references or biblography in the precise context. check for the referenceson the documents and add them here as a following manner.